Horizontal-org/Tella-website/docs/For organizations/overview.md

 ### Tella Web {#tella-web}

-Tella Web is an open-source tool that enables individuals and organizations to centralize and manage reports sent by Tella users, including photos, videos, and audio files.
+Tella Web is an open-source tool that enables individuals and organizations to centralize and manage reports sent by Tella users, including photos, videos, pdf documents and audio files.

 It is not the web equivalent of the mobile app; rather, it is a tool specifically designed for centralizing and managing reports sent through Tella in the simplest way possible.
 With Tella Web, you can create projects, which function like folders where Tella users can submit reports.
 For instance, you can create projects for specific geographic areas or themes such as police violence, gender-based violence, and environmental abuse.
 On Tella Web, you can also manage users who have the ability to upload reports to each project, assign different roles, and set permissions.